|Table of contents

 (ii) On any dispute arising out of any pre-constitution treaty, agreement, covenant, engagement, sanador other similar instruments.

 As a Court of Record, the Supreme Court has two powers:

-(i) The judgements, proceedings and acts of the Supreme Court are recorded for perpetual memory and testimony.
+(i) The judgments, proceedings and acts of the Supreme Court are recorded for perpetual memory and testimony.
 These records are admitted to be of evidentiary value and cannot be questioned when produced before any court.

-(iii) It has power to punish for contempt of court, either with simple imprisonment for a term up to six months or with fine up to 2,000 or with both.
+(iii) It has power to punish for contempt of court, either with simple imprisonment for a term up to six months or with a fine up to 2,000 or with both.

-Master of Roster: It refers to the privilege of the Chief Justice to constitute Benches to hear cases.
+It refers to the privilege of the Chief Justice to constitute Benches to hear cases.

 (i) The controversy has emerged in the Supreme Court over the absolute power of Chief Justice on the judicial administration.